Coominya, Queensland: Economy

 Coominya is known for its fresh produce.

 The major employer is an abattoir.
 There is a steady increase in olive growing and Comvita have set up an olive leaf extract plant in the town.

 Education

-Coominya State School is a government primary (Prep-6) school for boys and girls at 7 Cornhill Street (27.3922°S 152.5008°E).
+Coominya State School is a government primary (Prep–6) school for boys and girls at 7 Cornhill Street (27.3922°S 152.5008°E).
 In 2017, the school had an enrolment of 118 students with 7 teachers (6 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Coominya; the nearest secondary schools are in Lowood and Toogoolawah.
+There are no secondary schools in Coominya.
+The nearest government secondary schools are Lowood State High School in Lowood and Toogoolawah State High School in Toogoolawah.

 Amenities

 Facilities in Coominya include a post office, a general store with newsagency, a cafe and a pub.

 A flight training school operates at Coominya Airfield, ICAO code YBCM.

 There are a number of churches in Coominya, including: